-Federal Reporting Requirements for Compliance with the Four Core Requirements of the JJDP Act
+Federal Reporting Requirements for Compliance with the Four Core Requirements (also called Protections) of the JJDP Act

-The Office of Juvenile Justice Delinquency Prevention (OJJDP) annually monitors states' compliance with the four core requirements (protections) through a required "Compliance Report".
-This comprehensive report provides OJJDP with information regarding the state's monitoring system as well as compliance with each compliance standard.

-The report includes the following required documentation:
+The Office of Juvenile Justice Delinquency Prevention (OJJDP) annually monitors states' compliance with the four core protections through a required "Compliance Report".
+This comprehensive report provides OJJDP with information regarding the state's monitoring system as well as compliance with the stated compliance standard, for violations that may be adjusted annually.
+The report includes the following supporting documentation: